 The European Ceramics Cluster, a leading expert.

 The European Ceramics Cluster was founded in 2002 and certified as a “Competitiveness Cluster” in 2005.
-As an unrivalled world leader in its field, today it has 140 members across 7 countries.
+As an unrivalled world leader in its field, today it has over 180 members across 7 countries.
 It supports innovation in the field, drives a flourishing collaborative scene and sparks synergies.

 In parallel, the ecosystem, comprising research and training organizations, has gradually extended from Ceramics to Surface Treatment, thereby helping the sector to grow.
 The Limousin Training Association for the Industrial Professions (AFPI), ENSIL-ENSCI and the vocational high school (lycée des métiers Arts et Techniques) form the educational backbone.
 The highly advanced research is organized around the Institute of Research for Ceramics (IRCER laboratory, 200 researchers) and relies on the technology transfer centers CITRA and CTTC, as well as the competence centers SFC and CTMNC.
 In addition, shoring up the field’s economic development region-wide are myriad companies all boasting cutting-edge expertise in material processing.
 They include Mgi Digital Technology (Ceradrop), Cerinnov, I.Ceram and Oerlikon Balzers among others.

 A wide array of flagship tools is leveraged to bring members together around collaborative projects.

 First of all, the Innovation Hub ASC rallies together research and technology transfer stakeholders.

 Secondly, a new Resource Center for Surface Treatments accommodates the technology platform SAFIR shortly.
 Founded by the Safran Group, Oerlikon, University of Limoges, French National Center for Scientific Research (CNRS) and IRCER, this Center transfers research findings on surface treatment to the aeronautical industry.